 The optional body property may hold the body of HTTP request that should be passed to the server.
-This property may either be null, or it can be a string, - in that case the value of the string is transmitted as is, in UTF-8 encoding, - or it can be a JS object, - and in that case that object is passed to the HTTP server in JSON format.
+This property may either be null, or it can be a JS object, - and in that case that object is passed to the HTTP server in JSON format, - or it can be a string.
 If omitted, the body value of null is assumed, which means that no content is transmitted to the server in the request body.